How to Become an SEO Jedi Master

 I’m sorry, but what?
 This list hurts my brain.
 I hate to kill a man’s dream, but there’s just so much missing.
 Skipping his pivotal first step of creating an actual website (it hurts too much), he’s only listed four criteria for search engine ranking.
 The search engines base its rankings on over 100 variables.
 My elementary math skills tell me he’s missing at least 96 other variables.
 That’s virtually all of them.

-What’s worse is the four he actually does list, aren’t even that accurate.
-Are you going to use ‘lots and lots’ of keywords or are you going to research your industry keywords and select a handful of the most relevant to target?
-Are you going to get ‘loads and loads’ of links or are you going to be picky about your links and only link to related, expert sites?
+What’s worse is that the four that he actually does list, they aren’t even that accurate.
+Are you going to use “lots and lots” of keywords, or are you going to perform keyword research and select a handful of the most relevant to target?
+Are you going to get “loads and loads” of links, or are you going to be picky about your links and only link to related, expert sites?
 The newbie’s rules may get you into the top 500, maybe, but do you know anyone that goes 50 pages deep into the SERP?
-What about content?
-We believe content is key, and yet the SEO Jedi Master-wannabe doesn’t even mention it.
+What about writing content?
+We believe that content is key, and yet the SEO Jedi Master-wannabe doesn’t even mention it.

-SEO is hard.
-That’s why people are able to make careers out of doing.
+SEOis hard.
+That’s why people are able to make careers out of doing it.
 This member got all of his information from reading books about SEO and says his next step is to start creating sites.
 While we encourage his enthusiasm and understand the importance of practical experience, we would recommend he visit a few more SEO sites before launching right into his design phase.